 - How does this problem impact your business?

-To customize your request form, you need to head over to the settings page by clicking on the top-right menu and selecting settings.
+To customize your request form, you need to head over to the Product Settings: click the gear icon bottom left, then click "Product Settings".

 That takes you through to the form builder.
-Your current form appears on the right-hand side.
-On the left you will see three different elements.
+At the top of the page, you will see three different elements.

-- Text Block - A passage of text, no response input from your end user.
-Used to give more information if required.
+- Information text block - A passage of text, no response input from your end users.
+Used by your team to give more information if required.

 You can use any combination of these elements on your form.